-On the Add SIP Server Profile - Advanced window:
+On the Add Server Configuration Profile - Advanced window:

-- Check Enable Grooming (required for TLS transport). - Select SP-General from the Interworking Profile drop-down menu (Section 8.7.2). - Select the Clearcom\Script from the Signaling Manipulation Script drop down menu (Sections 8.8 and Appendix B). - Click Finish.
+- Select SP-General from the Interworking Profile drop down menu. - Select the Clearcom_Script from the Signaling Manipulation Script drop down menu (Section 7.8). - Click Finish.

-8.10.Routing
+7.10.
+Routing

 Routing profiles define a specific set of routing criteria that is used, in addition to other types of domain policies, to determine the path that the SIP traffic will follow as it flows through the Avaya SBCE interfaces.
 Two Routing Profiles were created in the test configuration, one for inbound calls, with Session Manager as the destination, and the second one for outbound calls, which are routed to the service provider SIP trunk.